vishaldwdi/LangGraph-OmniPotent/README.md

 - [data-enrichment](https://github.com/langchain-ai/data-enrichment)
 - [rag-research-agent-template](https://github.com/langchain-ai/rag-research-agent-template/tree/main)

-This entire framework was developed in just 3 days with the assistance of AI coding models, demonstrating the power of human-AI collaboration in software development.

 ## License

 Although the project is listed under Apache 2.0 License, yet if you find this project helpful in your cause, then I'd appreciate if you happen to have a Job Offer.